dotarj/Giddup/README.md

 └──────────────────┘        └──────────────────┘
 ```

-*Difference in references between three-tier architecture (left) and ports and adapters architecture (right).*
+*Difference in references between three-tier architecture (left) and hexagonal architecture (right).*

 This might seem like a subtle difference, but it is significant.
 In a three-tier architecture, the infrastructure layer dictates how data should be retrieved and persisted.
-In a ports and adapters architecture, the application core dictates how data should be retrieved and persisted.
+In a hexagonal architecture, the application core dictates how data should be retrieved and persisted.
 When another adapter is used, a Postgres adapter instead of Microsoft SQL Server adapter for example, this does not affect the application core in any way.

+### Presentation

 ### Application core